mozilla/fivetran-connectors/README.md

 ### Follow-up Calls to Fetch more Data

 Google Cloud Functions have a couple of limitations.
 For instance, the maximum runtime is around 10 minutes and available memory is limited.
 In some cases importing all data in one run might not be possible.

-`hasMore` can be used to indicate to Fivetran to trigger the connector again to import more available data.
+`has_more` can be used to indicate to Fivetran to trigger the connector again to import more available data.
 To keep track of what data has already been imported in previous runs, `state` has an `offset` value. `offset` can, for example, be set to the date of the last data record imported.

-`hasMore` and `offset` need to be updated every time the connector is triggered.
+`has_more` and `offset` need to be updated every time the connector is triggered.

 ```python
 def main(request):